Tangled

-Tangled is a 2010 American animated musical fantasy comedy film produced by Walt Disney Animation Studios.
-Loosely based on the German fairy tale "Rapunzel" in the collection of folktales published by the Brothers Grimm, the film was directed by Nathan Greno and Byron Howard, and written by Dan Fogelman.
-Featuring the voices of Mandy Moore, Zachary Levi, and Donna Murphy, Tangled tells the story of Rapunzel, a young princess with magical long blonde hair who tries to leave her secret tower.
-She accepts the aid of an intruder, the outlaw Flynn Rider, to take her out into the world which she has never seen.
+Tangled is a 2010 American animated musical adventure fantasy comedy film directed by Nathan Greno and Byron Howard, written by Dan Fogelman, and loosely based on the German fairy tale "Rapunzel".
+Produced by Walt Disney Animation Studios, it stars Mandy Moore, Zachary Levi, and Donna Murphy.
+The film tells the story of Rapunzel (Moore), a young princess with magical long blonde hair who tries to leave her secret tower.
+She accepts the aid of an intruder, the outlaw Flynn Rider (Levi), to take her out into the world which she has never seen.

-Originally conceived and proposed by Disney animator Glen Keane in 2001, Tangled spent six years in production at a cost that has been estimated at $260 million, which, if accurate, would make it the most expensive animated feature film ever made and one of the most expensive films of all time.
+Originally conceived and proposed by Disney animator Glen Keane in 2001, Tangled spent six years in production at a cost that has been estimated at $260 million, making it the most expensive animated feature film ever made and one of the most expensive films of all time.
 The film employed a unique artistic style by blending together features of computer-generated imagery (CGI) and traditional animation while using non-photorealistic rendering to create the impression of a painting.
 Composer Alan Menken, who had collaborated on prior Disney animated features, returned to score Tangled, and also wrote the film's songs with lyricist Glenn Slater.
 Before the film's release, its title was changed from Rapunzel to Tangled, reportedly to market the film gender-neutrally.

 Tangled premiered at the El Capitan Theatre in Los Angeles on November 14, 2010, and was released on November 24 by Walt Disney Pictures.
 The film earned $592 million and became the eighth-highest-grossing film of 2010.
 Tangled received positive reviews from critics, with particular praise for the animation, and was nominated for several awards, including Best Original Song at the 83rd Academy Awards.
 It was Richard Kiel's last film role before he died in 2014.

 Tangled spawned a franchise, including a short film, Tangled Ever After (2012), a video game, a stage musical, and a television series which premiered in 2017.
-A live-action remake is in development.
+A live-action adaptation directed by Michael Gracey and starring Teagan Croft and Milo Manheim is scheduled for release in 2028.